amcneil36/amcneil36.github.io/blogs/completed-reading-list-and-recommended-readings.md

 1. Kim, Gene, et al. The DevOps Handbook: How to Create World-Class Agility, Reliability, and Security in Technology Organizations.
 IT Revolution, 2016.
 1. Forsgren, Nicole, et al. Accelerate, The Science of Lean Software and DevOps: Building and Scaling High Performing Technology Organizations.
 IT Revolution, 2018.
 1. Wolff, Eberhard.
 A Practical Guide to Continuous Delivery.
 Addison-Wesley, 2017.
-1. Learning Continuous Integration with Jenkins, A beginner's guide to implementing Continuous Integration and Continuous Delivery using Jenkins 2, 2nd Edition – Nikhil Pathania
+1. Pathania, Nikhil.
+Learning Continuous Integration with Jenkins: A Beginner's Guide to Implementing Continuous Integration and Continuous Delivery Using Jenkins 2.
+Packt, 2016.
 1. Gruver, Gary, et al. A Practical Approach to Large-Scale Agile Development: How HP Transformed LaserJet FutureSmart Firmway.
 Addison-Wesley, 2015.
 1. Swartout, Paul.
 Continuous Delivery and DevOps – A Quickstart Guide, Start your journey to successful adoption of CD and DevOps.
 Packt, 2018.
 1. Crispin, Lisa and Gregory, Janet.
 Agile Testing, A Practical Guide for Testers and Agile Teams.
 Addison-Wesley, 2008.